benjiesun666-gif/transformer-go-tpu/design.md

 4. **Research‑ready engineering**: Modular code, clear configuration, and detailed documentation provide a solid baseline for future experiments (e.g., hyperparameter tuning, architecture exploration).

 The prototype has been validated on Colab TPU (32 concurrent games, loss convergence from 5.8 to 2.0).
 Next steps include performing ablation studies comparing Bayesian MCTS with standard MCTS and scaling up self‑play on larger TPU clusters.

+---

+## 10. Important Note on Policy Dimension

+All policy‑related tensors in this implementation have dimension **362** (361 board intersections + 1 pass).
+This is consistently reflected in:
+- `config.num_policy_outputs = 362`
+- Model output shape `(batch, 362)`
+- Self‑play saved policy arrays shape `(T*B, 362)`
+- Data loader reshape using `362`

+This ensures that the pass move is properly included in both search and training.